-The NHS and associated landscape is changing rapidly and some of the decision making and contracting which historically has been done at a national level is likely to be increasingly devolved down to local decision makers.
-It is important to ensure that the role and value of community pharmacy is integral to these plans, that as proposals are developed, we seek to influence and shape the environment for pharmacy contractors and their teams.
+The NHS and associated landscape has changed with some of the decision making and contracting which historically has been done at a national level devolved down to local Integrated Care Systems.
+It is important to ensure that the role and value of community pharmacy is integral to local plans and that as proposals are developed, we seek to influence and shape the environment for pharmacy contractors and their teams.
 This is especially important as the NHS long-term plan develops and that we clearly set out the opportunities and changes this presents to contractors.

-There will be further support necessary to assist pharmacies and their teams in adapting to meet the changing opportunities and demands placed on community pharmacy presented by the changing shape of local commissioning.
+Support will be provided to assist pharmacies and their teams in adapting to meet the changing opportunities and demands placed on community pharmacy presented by the changing shape of local commissioning.